matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 Whenever a server receives an event from a remote server, the receiving server must ensure that the event:

-1. Is a valid event, otherwise it is dropped
+1. Is a valid event, otherwise it is dropped.
 2. Passes signature checks, otherwise it is dropped.
 3. Passes hash checks, otherwise it is redacted before being processed further.